 If you choose to travel by car, the route you will have to travel from Bucharest is: Bucharest (A1) – Pitești – (E81) Râmnicu Vâlcea – Sibiu – (E68) Sebeș – Orăștie – Simeria – Deva.
 The distance is 398 km, which means about 5 hours of driving.

-If you like music festivals, in Brașov you will find one to your taste, regardless of the style of music you prefer.
+If you like music festivals, in Constanta you will find one to your taste, regardless of the style of music you prefer.
 Here you have a list with some of them, but you should know that every weekend there are events for all tastes.

-Come and have a good time, enjoy music, nice people and magical places
+What are you waiting for?
+Come and have a good time, enjoy music, nice people and magical places.